David-Tam/ML-Wine-Quality-Prediction/README.md

 ![alt text](images/1o.png)
 ![alt text](images/roc_rf1.png)

-The confusion matrix shows that RF does a better job than LR approach.
+The confusion matrix shows us that RF does a better job than the LR approach!
+How about the last approach?

 ## Support Vector Classifier (SVC) Approach